pyrevitlabs/pyRevit/docs/pyrevit/userconfig.rst

-The :obj:`user_config` object is also the destination for reading and writing configuration by pyRevit scripts through :func:`get_config` of :mod:`pyrevit.scripts` module.
+The :obj:`user_config` object is also the destination for reading and writing configuration by pyRevit scripts through :func:`get_config` of :mod:`pyrevit.script` module.
 Here is the function source:

 .. literalinclude:: ../../pyrevitlib/pyrevit/script.py
     :pyobject: get_config